Have you ever looked at a website and said to yourself:

 So next time you have a happy customer, simply reach out to them and ask them for a testimonial or review.
 You might be surprised at how much positive feedback you will receive.
 Then put all that back on your website and it will attract more people to buy from you.
 Then watch your business grow exponentially as a result of adding more social proof to your website.

-You can also incentivise your customers recommend you to others.
+You can also incentivize your customers to recommend you to others.
 Referral programs are great for spreading the word about your business.
 There’s nothing more powerful than a 1-1 personal referral.
 You can’t beat good old fashioned word of mouth =)

 Let me know if this has been helpful by leaving a comment or question below…